Managua11/user-system/README.md

 # UserSystem

 This project was generated using [Angular CLI](https://github.com/angular/angular-cli) version 19.2.10.
+I used node v - v20.16.0.
+This is a simple user management application developed using Tailwind CSS and PrimeNG.

 ## Development server